 Finally, a cloud POS comes as a subscription service.
 As long as you’re a subscriber you’ll receive all software updates automatically and at no extra charge.
 Plus, with a great solution, you’ll get free customer support to help you troubleshoot issues or learn more about the software.

-Essential Features for Your POS
+Essential Features for Your Dispensary POS System

 There are so many different features that KORONA has to offer, but let’s go over a handful of the most essential for all retail, including cannabis and CBD shops.